neillturner/kitchen-ansible/README.md

                     +-- default_spec.rb   # <suite>_spec.rb
 ```

-In the root directory for your Ansible role create a `.kitchen.yml`, the same as for test-kitchen serverspec as above.
+In the root directory for your Ansible role create a `.kitchen.yml`, the same as for test-kitchen serverspec above.

-When test-kitchen runs the verify step it will detect the dummy /test/integration/<suite>/ansiblespec directory and install the
+When test-kitchen runs the verify step it will
+* detect the dummy `/test/integration/<suite>/ansiblespec` directory
-busser-ansiblespec plugin instead of the normal busser-serverspec plugin and serverspec will be called using the ansiblespec conventions.
+* install the busser-ansiblespec plugin instead of the normal busser-serverspec plugin
+* serverspec will be called using the ansiblespec conventions.
-This will run tests against all the roles in the playbook.
+* run tests against all the roles in the playbook.

 See [busser-ansiblespec](https://github.com/neillturner/busser-ansiblespec)